react-navigation/react-navigation.github.io/website/blog/2020-02-06-react-navigation-5.0.md

 ### Component based configuration

-In previous versions of React Navigation, we used configure the navigator statically using `createXNavigator` functions and `static navigationOptions`.
+In previous versions of React Navigation, we used to configure the navigator statically using `createXNavigator` functions and `static navigationOptions`.
 In React Navigation 5, all of the configuration happens inside a component and is dynamic.

 Example: